sirigadipudi/sirigadipudi/projects.md

 This is my portfolio of projects and assignments.
 Feel free to reach out to me with any questions or comments.

-Current Projects (Outside of Work):
-Working on a paper on simulating Soccer matches using network theory metrics.
-The goal is to develop a theoretical framework which will be helpful in doing statistical simulation of matches and compare players empirically outside of regular metrics.
-If you are soccer nerd (especially a soccer nerd with data) get in touch!

-I also have a draft in the works on measuring the impact of inequality on asset pricing.
-Again, this is looking to develop a theoretical framework.
-I started working on this project during my masters program under the guidance of Dr. Daniel Neuhann in his Asset Pricing Class.
-Covid 19 sort of disrupted some work flow for it but I am really eager to continue working on it after sorting out some mathematical and programming bottlenecks.

 ### List of Projects
 1. [Social Networks](https://github.com/10avinash/Project-Portfolio/tree/master/Social%20Networks): Effects of Interlocked Directors on Financial Performance [[**Accepted for Publication at IEEE Transactions on Computational Social Systems**]](https://ieeexplore.ieee.org/document/8960302)